alex-paynedwyer/single-molecule-tools-alpd/README.md

 `overTrackAll`: a script to overtrack multiple fields of view in a batch, producing multiple `_BASELINE.mat` files.

-`CKall`: the intensity of foci are typically too noisy to extract steps using direct averages, so edge-preserving filters are needed to smooth the traces.
-This script will run a Chung-Kennedy filter over the data and plot the individual photobleaching traces.
+`CKfilterBaseline`: the intensity of foci are typically too noisy to extract steps using direct averages, so edge-preserving filters are needed to smooth the traces.
+This script will run a Chung-Kennedy filter over one field of view (one 'BASELINE.mat' file) and plot the individual photobleaching traces.
 Aligning the plateaus and plotting the filtered intensity yields the distribution of photobleaching step heights.
 The modal value is the characteristic molecular brightness.

 `plotOverTracks`: a script to visualise selected traces of foci intensity over time, using either tracking data (`_TRACKS.mat`) or preferably, overtracking data from a `_BASELINE.mat` file.